 In-Depth Interview

 In-depth interviews are a qualitative data collection method that involves direct, one-on-one engagement with individual participants.
 We found 4 participants from ‘Rupsha Char Basti’, who gave us core information about our objectives.
 Thus 4 IDIs were conducted so that individual insight about the knowledge, attitude and practice of menstrual hygiene can be gained.
+Why in this study

 Other Tools